-If a party's Advisor of choice refuses to comply with the College's established rules of decorum for the hearing, the College may require the party to use a different Advisor.
-If a College -provided Advisor refuses to comply with the rules of decorum, the College may provide that party with a different Advisor to conduct cross-examination on behalf of that party.
+If a party's Advisor of choice refuses to comply with Black River Technical College 's established rules of decorum for the hearing, Black River Technical College may require the party to use a different Advisor.
+If a College -provided Advisor refuses to comply with the rules of decorum, Black River Technical College may provide that party with a different Advisor to conduct cross-examination on behalf of that party.